-Rusty LaRue is in his fifth season as an assistant coach on the Demon Deacon basketball staff in 2013-14.
+Rusty LaRue spent five seasons as an assistant coach on the Demon Deacon basketball from 2009-14.
 A member of the Wake Forest Sports Hall of Fame, LaRue returned to coach at his alma mater in May of 2009.

 In his first season on Deacon bench in 2009-10, LaRue helped Wake Forest to a 20-win season and an NCAA Tournament appearance.
 The Deacons posted seven RPI top-50 victories and advanced to the second round of the NCAA Tournament for the first time since 2005.

-LaRue's efforts in recruiting have also helped lay the foundation for future success at Wake Forest, as the Deacons' 2010 recruiting class was ranked No. 6 in the country and the 2012 class was No. 21 according to ESPN.
+LaRue's efforts in recruiting also helped lay the foundation at Wake Forest, as the Deacons' 2010 recruiting class was ranked No. 6 in the country and the 2012 class was No. 21 according to ESPN.

 Inducted into the Wake Forest Sports Hall of Fame in 2008, LaRue is perhaps the most prolific multi-sport athlete in the modern history of the school.
 As a junior in 1995, LaRue became the first athlete since 1952 and just the second in ACC history to compete in football, basketball and baseball in the same year.